A Roleplaying FC on Mateus.

 • En-Infused - Infuses an element onto a weapon or object until said object is used or dispelled.
 If the infused weapon is currently equipped by the person using the En-, a free action may be performed to attack.
 Infusing anything not equipped by the caster of the En-spell uses one full action.

 • Haste - A target with Haste gains two actions on their turn.
-One immediately, two on their next turn.
-They may roll with a bonus to physical evasion.
+One extra immediately, two on their next turn.
+Defenses with DEX may get a bonus.
 Typically ends at the end of their next turn.

-• Protection - Roll with bonus when defending physically.
-Lasts for one attack.
+• Protection - Roll with bonus when defending against physical attacks.
+Lasts for one of any attack.

 • Shell - Roll with bonus when defending against magic.
-Lasts for one attack.
+Lasts for one of any attack.

 Negative Effects--